Landmark Forest Theme Park (3 miles)

 Abriachan Trails (26 miles)

 An excellent woodland and moorland walk using trails laid out by the Abriachan Forest Community Trust.
 Good views and a great many interesting things to see for the kids

 inverness City Sightseeing Tour

-This open-bus tour provides an extensive look at the city and the surrounding area.
-Pick from the Town Tour, the Inverness/Culloden Moor Tour, or the new Loch Ness Monster Tour.
-The tours depart regularly from the tourist office and range from 30 minutes to three hours.
+This open top bus tour provides an extensive look at the city and the surrounding area.
+Pick from the Town Tour, the Inverness and Culloden Moor Tour, or the new Loch Ness Monster Tour.
+The tours depart regularly from the tourist office and range from 30 minutes to 3 hours.

 Avoch Dolphin Trips (27 miles)

 Daily sailings from picturesque Avoch Harbour.
 You may encounter osprey, red kites, seals, porpoises, bottlenose dolphins and many other wildlife species including otters, along with the odd historical landmark for good measure!